StumiTeam/StumiApp/README.md

     4. App System randomly selects an animal and decides on a scholarship amount and chance (ex: $100 scholarship, 50% chance of animal needing scholarship)
     5. User can accept the animal (and give it the scholarship it needs) or turn down the animal (M) NOTE: The same species of animal may be found more than once

+### Stages of animal growth: (Each animal will generate a profession at random sometime throughout their education)
+    1. Elementary
+    2. Middle/Junior High
+    3. High
+    4. College/University
+    5. Graduated (Alums might offer their services from time to time)
+        - Donations (will depnd on number of alums, their various incomes, and number of alums)
+        - Alumi Mentoring Program (boosts the book production rate of ALL animals in the library)
+        - One-on-One Study Session (significantly boosts book production rate of ONE animal in the library)

 ## Potential Plans for Future:
+    - Create website or desktop application